Skip to content

 Financial anxiety crosses into a clinical concern when it:

-- Leads to harmful coping behaviors (emotional spending, substance use, complete financial avoidance)
+• Leads to harmful coping behaviors (emotional spending, complete financial avoidance)

 A licensed therapist experienced with financial anxiety can help you identify underlying patterns, develop coping strategies, and create a path forward.
-Financial therapy combines traditional therapy with practical financial planning.
+Search the Financial Therapy Association directory or Psychology Today for a therapist near you.

 Frequently asked questions